swm8023/com.unity.ide.vscode/README.md

 - Discuss your changes by creating a new issue in the repository before starting work.
 - Follow the existing coding conventions and style.
 - Provide a clear description of your changes in your pull request.
-- Ensure your changes are compatible with the current API compatibility level support mentioned in the README.
 - Submit your pull request to the default branch.

 We appreciate all contributions to com.tsk.ide.vscode!